kercre123/vicos-oelinux/README.md

 2. Run `logs` and wait for the log dump to finish.

-#### Actual Build
+#### Actual Unlock Build instructions - Individual robot

 1. Initialize environment:
         cd poky # FROM MP-UNLOCK
         source build/conf/set_bb_env.sh

-1. To set the proper environment variables, you need to run a build task and then quit it after it fires up.
+1. To set the proper environment variables, you need to run a build task and then quit it immediately after it fires up.
+We want it to `export` various environment settings, but we **DONT'T** want it to build anything new for the `sysfs` or `boot` images.

     For a DEV image: `build-robot-perf-image`

     For an OSKR image: `build-robot-perfoskr-image`

+    With these environment variables we will determine which X509 certificate is included in the `lk` applications, which controls secure boot.

 1. Make the unlock file: `cd ota` and `python3 mk_unlock.py -q<qsn>
    -sm --sectools ~/src/apq8009-le-1-0-2_ap_standard_oem/common/tools/sectools/` or `python3 mk_unlock.py -l <file with one QSN per line> -sm --sectools ~/src/apq8009-le-1-0-2_ap_standard_oem/common/tools/sectools/`

     Note that signing the LK (`-s`) with cause the script to prompt for the signing password and making the OTA file (`-m`) will cause it to prompt for the OTA signing key password.

+    This will create an OTA with a custom unlock file with an `lk` bootloader that:

+    1. Has either a DVT or OSKR x509 certificate allowing it to only install OTA images signed with the appropriate key, and not PROD images.

+    2. Is locked to a specific QSN preventing the OTA from being able to be used on random robots in the wild.

 When the build is complete you'll have a file in `MP-UNLOCK/_build/unlock` with the robot's QSN in the filename.
 This